dan-zeman/UD_Estonian-EWT/README.md

 # Introduction

 The Estonian Web Treebank UD v2.4 is based on the subpart of [Estonian Dependency Treebank](https://github.com/EstSyntax/) (EDT), created at the University of Tartu.
 The treebank has been automatically converted and then manually reviewed and reannotated.
-The treebank covers neunedited new media texts.
+The treebank covers unedited new media texts.

 # Acknowledgments